All this talk about reading got me to thinking…

 Here is an excellent paper on the connection to reading making note that heavy readers tend to display greater knowledge of how things work: What Reading Does for the Mind, Anne E. Cunningham and Keith E. Stanovich

-Still not convinced that you have time for reading…here is a another great article on how reading can reduce stress.
+Still not convinced that you have time for reading…here are a couple of articles on how reading can reduce stress read this one about how reading for just 6 minutes can reduce stress.
+Then this one from Self-Development Secrets, about how reading is like meditation.
 Let’s face it, we all need less stress in our lives!

 Enter Rebellious Readers.

 Deep thinking and deliberate action are the tools that are going to continue to drive our industry forward.
 What better way than to debate the reading but in an online forum.